-Many other procedures have been used in bariatric surgery, but for the most part they have fallen out of favor.
+Many other procedures have been used in metabolic and bariatric surgery, but for the most part they have fallen out of favor.
 These include jejunoileal bypass, vertical banded gastroplasty (VBG), and biliopancreatic diversion (BPD).
 However, research on new techniques and devices is being conducted, with the goal of reducing complications while maximizing weight loss.

-Jejunoileal bypass, used in the 1960s and 1970s, was a purely malabsorptive procedure, bypassing most of the small intestine without altering the size of the stomach [57].
-Weight loss was substantial, but complications included liver disease and liver failure, severe vitamin deficiency, electrolyte imbalances, malnutrition, osteomalacia, cholelithiasis due to reduced bile salts, and excess oxalate absorption leading to kidney stones [33; 58].
+Jejunoileal bypass, used in the 1960s and 1970s, was a purely malabsorptive procedure, bypassing most of the small intestine without altering the size of the stomach [65].
+Weight loss was substantial, but complications included liver disease and liver failure, severe vitamin deficiency, electrolyte imbalances, malnutrition, osteomalacia, cholelithiasis due to reduced bile salts, and excess oxalate absorption leading to kidney stones [24; 71].
 This procedure has essentially been abandoned.

 Vertical banded gastroplasty involves the partitioning of the stomach, with the creation of a small pouch with a tight stoma.
-It was a common procedure during the 1980s, but long-term weight loss was unsatisfactory [57].
+It was a common procedure during the 1980s, but long-term weight loss was unsatisfactory [65].
 In addition, the use of mesh or silicone tubing to reinforce the small opening led to problems with localized infection and erosion of foreign material into the stomach.
 Some patients developed vomiting due to intolerance of the gastric constriction.

-Biliopancreatic diversion is another malabsorptive procedure, now used less often than any other form of bariatric surgery, accounting for just 0.6% in 2016 [24].
+Biliopancreatic diversion is another malabsorptive procedure, now used less often than any other form of metabolic and bariatric surgery, accounting for just 0.6% in 2016 [20].
 In this surgery, the intestine is configured similarly to the RYGB, but a larger segment of intestine is bypassed and pancreatic enzymes are diverted so they enter directly into the ileum rather than the duodenum.
 Absorption of fats is particularly affected.
 Removal of the lower half of the stomach reduces the production of gastrin, thus decreasing the amount of stomach acid released.
-In a variant of BPD called duodenal switch, the proximal portion of the duodenum, which is more resistant to stomach acid than the small intestine, remains connected to the stomach.
+In a variant of BPD called duodenal switch (BPD-DS), the proximal portion of the duodenum, which is more resistant to stomach acid than the small intestine, remains connected to the stomach.
 Duodenal switch maintains the malabsorptive component of BPD but adds a more significant restrictive component as well.
-Adverse effects of BPD and duodenal switch include nutritional deficiencies and foul-smelling flatus and diarrhea related to malabsorption of fat [59].
+Adverse effects of BPD and duodenal switch include nutritional deficiencies and foulsmelling flatus and diarrhea related to malabsorption of fat [72].
+The BPD-DS accounted for 2.2% of all metabolic and bariatric surgeries in 2022 [20].

 Other procedures and devices are in development and/or undergoing evaluation for use in the weightloss setting.
-One relatively new restrictive procedure that has demonstrated encouraging results is transoral gastric volume reduction (TGVR) [63; 65].
-TGVR encompasses several techniques to reduce gastric volume and absorption without the need for open surgery, including the use of sutures, staples, implanted devices, or endoluminal barriers [66].
+One relatively new restrictive procedure that has demonstrated encouraging results is transoral gastric volume reduction (TGVR) [73; 74].
+TGVR encompasses several techniques to reduce gastric volume and absorption without the need for open surgery, including the use of sutures, staples, implanted devices, or endoluminal barriers [75].
 An endoluminal barrier is a gastrointestinal liner designed to mimic the effects of gastric bypass surgery without the risks.
-It is undergoing clinical trials and investigational studies [52; 66].
+It is undergoing clinical trials and investigational studies [49; 75].

-Transoral gastroplasty (TOGA) surgery is an incision-free, restrictive procedure using a set of flexible staplers that are introduced through the mouth and esophagus to create a sleeve in the stomach [43; 61; 62].
-The TOGA device was used as an investigational device; however, research and development of the TOGA device has been halted indefinitely due to set targets not being reached during clinical trials [169].
+Transoral gastroplasty (TOGA) surgery is an incision-free, restrictive procedure using a set of flexible staplers that are introduced through the mouth and esophagus to create a sleeve in the stomach [54; 76; 77].
+The TOGA device was used as an investigational device; however, research and development of the TOGA device has been halted indefinitely due to set targets not being reached during clinical trials [78].